 Dr. Swapnil Koche is a cardiovascular anesthesiologist with an interest in global health, who is developing a relationship with a UCSD partner hospital in Mozambique.

-Dr. Dan Lee is the Residency Program Coordinator for UCSD, and has an abiding interest in teaching and capacity building in developing countries.
+Dr. Dan Lee is the Residency Program Director for UCSD Anesthesiology, and has an abiding interest in teaching and capacity building in developing countries.

 Dr. Ruth Waterman, the Chair of the Department of Anesthesiology, is critical in providing support for the residents who are interested in Global Health, as well as this fellowship.